Inspiration

 Kosho-ji Temple with a Japanese-style garden

 Kosho-ji Temple is a serene and peaceful place where visitors can experience a moment of tranquility.
 The temple, founded in the 13th century, is popular for its beautiful gardens and traditional architecture.
 Indulge in the soothing sounds of nature and the scent of incense as you wander the temple grounds.
-Take a moment to sit in quiet contemplation, or take part in a traditional tea ceremony to immerse yourself in the serenity of the temple.
+Take a moment to sit in quiet contemplation, or take part in a traditional Zazen experience to immerse yourself in the serenity of the temple.
 Kosho-ji Temple offers a peaceful retreat from the bustling city and a chance to reconnect with your inner self.

 Kosho-ji Temple